nikolakn/epoch/README.md

 ```
 ## use

-epoch forks on JSON document files and a file must be provided at the start
+epoch works on JSON document files and a file must be provided at the start
 to print a document on the console:
 ```
 ./epoch -f test.json -p